Read. Like. Share.

 We should understand how this behavior is a vice that compels many of us into saying “yes” to the wrong things (i.e., bad relationships, unfair commitments, etc.).
 A vice that also leaves us instantly feeling drained, overwhelmed and energy depleted.

 Yes, it sounds funny, but it's so important that we understand how saying "no" can help us power up.
 As women, we grow tired of expending too much of our time and energy on people who take advantage of it.
 Even the ones who did so over and over again because we allowed them to.

-Last month’s 'TUF Words: Healing Through HerStory' was a powerful gathering with the superwomen of Atlanta.
+Last month’s 'TUF Words: Healing Through HerStory' was an influential gathering with the superwomen of Atlanta.
 Our guest moderator, Magdalene the Self-Care Warrior, gave us practical ways to tap into one of the most underused super powers hidden in our self-care arsenal.
-The power of saying “no”.
-And, we learned a few ways to save ourselves and choose our battles more wisely.
+The power of saying “no.” And, we learned a few ways to save ourselves and choose our battles more wisely.

 Here are a few of my takeaways:

 Need more ways to say no?
 Here's a list of Magdalene's recommended reads: